stratified-turbulence/web/_pages/datasets.md

 DNS runs may be broadly categorized as follows, with further details and download links (if available) provided in the following tables:

 - **Time-independent (statistically-stationary) --** A single snapshot of the steady turbulent flow (dissipation balanced by forcing) is provided for a given set of parameters.
 Turbulence is maintained via the following body forcing schemes:
     - **A. Forced, no mean shear:** Large spectral modes forced, without introducing mean shear, so as to maintain prescribed energy spectrum at large scales.
+Facilitates access to broad range of parameter space using relatively modest domains, particularly the high $Re_b$, low $Fr$ regime.
         - Methodology: <a href="https://doi.org/10.1080/14685248.2012.702909" target="_blank">Almalkie and de Bruyn Kops, *JoT*, 2012</a>
-    - **B. Forced, vertical shear:** Background vertical shear injects energy; Richardson number varied to maintain fixed kinetic energy.
+    - **B. Forced, vertical shear:** Background vertical shear injects energy; Richardson number $Ri$ varied to maintain fixed kinetic energy.
+Comparatively high $Fr$ relative to the other datasets.
         - Methodology: <a href="https://doi.org/10.1103/PhysRevLett.122.194504" target="_blank">Portwood, de Bruyn Kops, and Caulfield, *PRL*, 2019</a> <br><br>

 - **Time-dependent evolution.** Turbulence initialized using initial flow fields described below, then allowed to freely evolve without forcing.
 Multiple flow snapshots saved over time.
     - **C. Decaying, initially unstratified:** Field of unstratified turbulence generated, gravitational force is then introduced, flow is observed over time as it decays.
+Superior resolution of vast range of length-scales in limited region of $Re_b$-$Fr$ parameter space.
         - Methodology: <a href="https://doi.org/10.1017/jfm.2018.888" target="_blank">de Bruyn Kops and Riley, *JFM*, 2018</a>

     - **D. Taylor-Green vortices:** Turbulence triggered by initially laminar field of Taylor-Green vortices, develops, and then decays back to laminar state.